cockroachlabs/Docker-CRDB/Alerts/README.md

 - *SMS_Key* is the API key for Twilio to operate the SMS service

 ## Endpoints for Dockerized deployments
-Alerting contact point for CONTAINER within the private network http://alerts:4567
+Alerting contact point within the private network http://alerts:4567

 Alerting contact point for localhost access